SpeedyWeather/SpeedyWeather.jl/docs/src/grids.md

 ## [Full Gaussian grid](@id FullGaussianGrid)

+(called `FullGaussianGrid`)

 The full Gaussian grid is a grid that uses regularly spaced longitudes which points that do not reduce in number towards the poles.
-That means for every latitude ``\theta`` the longitudes ``\phi`` are
+That means for every latitude ``\theta`` the longitudes
+``\phi`` are

 ```math